geomms/Predicting-Seattle-Housing-Prices/README.md

 * Predictive Modeling
 * Log Transformation
 * Min-Max Scaling
+* Robust Scaling

 ### Metrics Used:
-- Mean Absolute Error: we wanted to see the + and - in dollars that the models predicted.
+- Mean Absolute Error: we wanted to see the average error in dollars that the models predicted.
+- Mean Absolute percentage error: we wanted to see mean % of error. this metric used to complement mean abs.error.
-- R2 score: we wanted an indicator that would tell use the accuracy % our models are performing.
+- R2 score: we wanted to see what percentage of variation are coming from the features we use.
--

 ## Models Used: